farizrha/Web_App_Car_Price_Prediction_/README.md

 ## Machine Learning Details

   1. Type of Problem : Supervised Machine Learning (Regression Problem)
-  2. Model to Used   : Random Forest Regression
+  2. Model to Use   : Random Forest Regression

 ## Evaluation of the Model

   1. Score Based on MAE :

 ## Dataset for trained the model